-MCU’s Department of Public Safety strives to create a safe environment for the entire university community.
+MCU’s Department of Campus Safety & Security strives to create a safe environment for the entire university community.
 Our dispatch services are available 24 hours a day to receive reports of suspicious activities, address campus policy violations, and respond to requests for services such as safety reports, parking and room lock-out assistance.

 We are also responsible for emergency and disaster management, crime prevention, parking and traffic enforcement, security escort services and property patrol.

 Marymount complies with the Jeanne Clery Act and publishes crime statistics for the most recent three-year period.
 View the full report.